 Up next: Trend 2 - Collaboration As A Competency.

 Interested in learning more about blended learning design and how you can earn your Blended Learning Design Badge?
-Check out our Blended Learning Design Certificate course by clicking on the graphic below.
+Check out our Blended Learning Design team workshop by clicking on the graphic below.